CybercentreCanada/assemblyline4_docs/docs/developer_manual/env/vscode/setup_script.md

 # Setup script

-Assemblyline's VSCode installation is now entirely scripted.
-It will setup for you the following things for you:
+Assemblyline's VSCode installation is entirely scripted.
+It will set up the following things for you:

-- Install VSCode via snap (Optional)
+- Install VSCode via `snap` (Optional)
 - Install AL4 development dependencies
-- Clone all core component sources from github
+- Clone all core component sources from GitHub
-- Clone all services sources from github (Optional)
+- Clone all service sources from GitHub (Optional)
-- Create a virtual python environment for core components development
+- Create a virtual Python environment for core component development
-- Create a virtual python environment for services development (optional)
+- Create a virtual Python environment for service development (optional)
 - Create Run targets inside VSCode for all core components and other important scripts
 - Create Tasks inside VSCode for development using Docker-Compose
 - Setup our code formatting standards